MARTIMM/raku-mongodb-driver/README.md

 * Together with the slim down of the helper functions mentioned above, some parts of the wire protocol are not implemented and even removed.
 One of the reasons of not implementing them is that these operations (update, delete etc.) are not acknowledged by the server, so it will never be clear if the operation was successful, other than by checking with another query.
 The other reason to remove them is that the run-command() in newer server versions (2.6 and higher) is capable of what was possible in the wire protocol.

 * The use of hashes to send and receive mongodb documents is wrong.
 It is wrong because the key-value pairs in the hash often get a different order then is entered in the hash.
 Also mongodb needs the command pair at the front of the document.
 Another place where order matters are sub document queries.
 A sub document is matched as encoded documents.
 So if the server has ```{ a: {b:1, c:2} }``` and you search for ```{ a: {c:2, b:1} }```, it won't find it.
-Since Perl 6 hashes randomizes its key order you never know what the order is.
+Since Raku hashes randomizes its key order you never know what the order is.

 * Experiments are done using List of Pair to keep the order the same as entered.
 In the mean time thoughts about how to implement parallel encoding to and decoding from BSON byte strings have been past my mind.
-These thoughts have been crystallized into a Document class in the BSON package which a) keeps the order, 2) have the same capabilities as Hashes, 3) can do encoding and decoding in parallel.
+These thoughts have been crystallized into a Document class in the BSON package which
+  * keeps the order.
+  * have the same capabilities as Hashes.
+  * can do encoding and decoding in parallel.

-* This BSON::Document is now available in the BSON package and many assignments can be done using List of Pair.
-There are also some convenient call interfaces for find and run-command to swallow List of Pair instead of a BSON::Document.
-This will be converted internally into this type.*
+* This BSON::Document is now available in the **BSON** package and many assignments can be done using List of Pair.
+There are also some convenient call interfaces for find and run-command to swallow List of Pair instead of a **BSON::Document**.
+This will be converted internally into this type.

 * Host/port arguments to Client are replaced by using a URI in the format ```mongodb://[username:password@]host1[:port1][,host2[:port2],...[,hostN[:portN]]][/[database][?options]]```.
 See also the [MongoDB page](https://docs.mongodb.org/v3.0/reference/connection-string/).
 Client.instance method will only accept uri which will be processed by the Uri class.
 The default uri will be ```mongodb://``` which means ```localhost:27017```.
 For your information, the explanation on the mongodb page showed that the hostname is not optional.
 I felt that there was no reason to make the hostname not optional so in this driver the following is possible: ```mongodb://```, ```mongodb:///?replicaSet=my_rs```, ```mongodb://dbuser:upw@/database``` and ```mongodb://:9875,:456```.
 A username must be given with a password.
 This might be changed to have the user provide a password in another way.
 The supported options are; *replicaSet*.